guannko/offerspsp.com/temp-test-sha.md

-test file to get SHA
+test file updated with SHA!